Cap-go/capacitor-updater/README.md

   import { CapacitorUpdater } from '@capgo/capacitor-updater'
   CapacitorUpdater.notifyAppReady()
 ```
-This informs Capacitor Updator that the current update bundle has loaded succesfully.
+This informs Capacitor Updater that the current update bundle has loaded succesfully.
 Failing to call this method will cause your application to be rolled back to the previously successful version (or built-in bundle).
 - Add this to your application.
 ```javascript
   const version = await CapacitorUpdater.download({